 Step 5: Serving Tips

-Optionally, you can pop the assembled sandwiches under a broiler for a minute or two to toast the bread and melt the cheese further.
-Serve hot with your choice of sides, such as fries or a salad.
+If you want, pop the sandwiches under a broiler for a minute to toast the rolls and melt any cheese left.
+Serve hot with fries, salad, or whatever you like.

 4.3.
 Tips for Perfecting Your Cheesesteak